 These extra pieces are useful for making accessories for your pumpkin (like a pipe or a tongue) or as food for your garden wildlife (squirrels especially!).

 If you’re left with unwanted jagged edges, you might like to neaten up the edges at this point with a craft knife.

 Now for the best part!
 Find a place to put your pumpkin and slip a tealight candle inside.
-Use a long match, wax lighting taper or long candle lighter to light the candle, then replace the lid.
+Use a long match to light the candle, then replace the lid.
 Alternatively, use a battery-operated tealight.

 How to carve a pumpkin without cutting through

 As before, you’ll want to first hollow out your pumpkin first, so that there is space to put a light inside.

 To carve a pumpkin without cutting through, all you need to do is “scrape” away the bright orange rind, revealing the lighter meat underneath.
 If you’re familiar with lino cutting, then it’s a similar technique to that.
 Light travels easily through the pumpkin meat, so you don’t need to scrape away much.
 (See image below)